teebarg/next-fast-template/README.md

 * Basic starting models for users (modify and remove as you need).
 * **Alembic** migrations.
 * **CORS** (Cross Origin Resource Sharing).
-* **Celery** worker that can import and use models and code from the rest of the backend selectively.
-* REST backend tests based on **Pytest**, integrated with Docker, so you can test the full API interaction, independent on the database.
-As it runs in Docker, it can build a new data store from scratch each time (so you can use ElasticSearch, MongoDB, CouchDB, or whatever you want, and just test that the API works).

 * **Nextjs** frontend:
     * **JWT Authentication** handling.